 A separate Use Permit is not needed.
-The Specific Plan includes a Use Permit equivalent with standards and findings, integrating the permit into this Specific Plan.
-Any future modifications or amendments requiring a use permit modification shall also require a Specific Plan Amendment.
+The Specific Plan includes Use Permit standards and findings, integrating the permit into this Specific Plan.
+Any future modifications or amendments will include a modification to the Use Permit but will be handled in the fees and processing of a Specific Plan Amendment.